Apollo Energy Systems: World's first electric car expressway

-In 1969, EFP, in cooperation with Holiday Inns, established the first electric car expressway on I-94, a 300 mile run from Detroit to Chicago.
+In 1969, EFP, in cooperation with Holiday Inns, established the first electric car expressway on I-94, a 300-mile run from Detroit to Chicago.
 Charge stations were installed in Ann Arbor, Jackson, Kalamazoo, Michigan City, and Chicago.
 This allowed EFP to test its vehicles under real life conditions and to recharge at 50KW.
 The Holiday Inns along the way supplied coffee and refreshments during the 45-minute fast charges.

 Radio personality Arthur Godfrey

 On March 11, 1970, Arthur Godfrey drove the Mars II from the Ponchartrain Hotel in Detroit to the Holiday Inn West in Ann Arbor, a distance of 60 miles on I-94 at speeds up to 65 mph.
 He spoke about this trip on his daily radio show on March 23, 1970.

 Clean Air Car Race

-In the Pure Electric Division, only two of the six pure-electric cars that were entered completed the 3,600-mile cross country run from Boston to Pasadena.
+In the Pure Electric Division of the Clean Air Car Race, only two of the six pure-electric cars that were entered completed the 3,600-mile cross country run from Boston to Pasadena.
 Both vehicles were manufactured by Electric Fuel Propulsion Inc. of Detroit.
 The winning vehicle was a 1970 sedan called the EFP Hornet, driven by Cornell University students.
 The second was a converted Swedish mail truck called the Mars Van, driven by students from Stevens Institute of Technology.
 Electric utilities set up nearly 70 charge points along the way.